NhyiraAmofaSekyi/go-reverse-proxy/blog.md

 	// Use the Rewrite function to safely modify the outgoing request proxy.Rewrite = func(proxyReq *httputil.ProxyRequest) {

-		// Example: Setting the X-Example-Header on the outgoing request logIncomingRequest(proxyReq.In)
+		logIncomingRequest(proxyReq.In)
 		proxyReq.Out.URL.Host = target.Host
 		proxyReq.Out.URL.Scheme = target.Scheme